snp-labs/VECTIS/README.md

 **Verifier**

+1. Use `Pedersen::<C>::challenge` to retrieve the challenge for aggregation.
-1. Use `Pedersen::<C>::aggregate` to aggregate the commitments.
+2. Use `Pedersen::<C>::aggregate` to aggregate the commitments.
-2. Update the proof-dependent commitment by adding the aggregation of the commitments.
+3. Update the proof-dependent commitment by adding the aggregation of the commitments.

 ```rust
 // Aggregate commitments